Development Environment Installation

 What is a namespace?

-A namespace is where we organize all classes and files in our project.
-Under the hood, it uses XML, which contains which classes are in each namespace and lets you use them without the "using" directive, which allows you to use classes from different namespaces (very commonly used).
+A namespace is where we organize all the classes and files of our project.
+In the background, it uses an XML language to describe which classes are in each namespace, allowing them to be used without the “using” directive, which lets you use classes from other namespaces (something used a lot day to day).

-Namespaces allow us to avoid ambiguity with class names, since there cannot be two classes with the same name in the same namespace, but you can have them in the same project in different namespaces.
+Using namespaces helps us avoid ambiguity with class names, since you can't have two classes with the same name in the same namespace, but you can in the same project if they're in different namespaces.

 This post was translated from Spanish.
 You can see the original one here.